raspberrypilearning/cd-beginner-python-sushi/en/step_7.md

 --- collapse ---
 ---
-title: Comments
+title: What's that extra text – is it part of the code?
 ---

+In most programming languages, you can write **comments** in your code.

 These are notes for programmers (or you later) that the computer will ignore.
-In Python, they start with *#* and last to the end of the line.
+In Python, they start with `#` and last to the end of the line.

 --- /collapse ---